 - Pool cleaning (I have some experience here with Swim University)

 5. Make Something And Sell It Online

 Instead of selling your useless shit, you can make something — I used to sell gimp keychains in grade school (yes, I’m a man).

-The thousands of people who make crafts and sell them on sites like Etsy and eBay.
+Thousands of people make and sell crafts on sites like Etsy, Amazon Handmade and eBay.
 In fact, my mom has a side business selling crafts around the holidays at the local markets.
 I also knew someone who sold custom gift baskets out of their home.

 If you can make something tangible, you can sell it.
 The trick is to find the best place to do this.
 Here are a few options that might work (it’s best to try them all and see what works):

 I’ll be honest when I first wrote this post, I had no idea what it was.
 But after looking into it, it seems pretty cool, and the best part is you can do it from your computer.

 The gist is, sometimes people need things to be done that computers can’t do, like finding a good image for a blog post, researching on a topic, or categorizing things in a spreadsheet.
 These people are willing to pay you to do this for them.